Preschool Art Activity with Paper Shapes

 - glue stick or white school glue

-2. Kids can 'paint' the paper with a glue stick, then arrange the paper shapes, even move them around a bit, before deciding on the result.
+2. 'Paint' a portion of the paper with a glue stick.
+Arrange the paper shapes.
+Move shapes around a bit if preferred, before deciding on the final result.

 Suggest flowers, clouds, or trees if kids need prompts.
 Assist with cutting out shapes if your child asks for help, or becomes frustrated.

 Kids may simply make a collage of various shapes, without a determined end product.